Our campaign to bring the borough together: Give Where You Live

 Mary, Local resident and Age UK K&C member

-Kensington + Chelsea is a borough usually associated with affluence and wealth, but it also has areas of severe deprivation.
+Kensington and Chelsea is a borough usually associated with affluence and wealth, but it also has areas of severe deprivation and significant inequalities.
 You may not know that K+C has:

 Where the donations go